Arthur Marshall (broadcaster): Early career

 As Marshall could not find enough acting work, or convince his parents that they should support his desire to pursue a career in the theatre, in 1931 he became a teacher of modern languages, again at Oundle School.
 His first work in entertainment was writing scripts for three-minute radio sketches.
-In 1934 a BBC producer asked him to appear on Charlot's Hour, a late-night revue on the Home Service.
+In 1934 a BBC producer asked him to appear on Charlot's Hour, a late-night radio revue.
 He signed a contract in 1935 with Columbia and made five gramophone records featuring sketches involving headmistresses and schoolgirls – he was an avid reader of books for girls from childhood and had been performing skits from the early thirties for his friends.
 He began reviewing for the New Statesman in 1935 too at the invitation of the literary editor Raymond Mortimer who admired his skits.
 He was asked to contribute an article each Christmas on the best books for girls published during the year – Angela Brazil was nearing the end of her career but Winifred Darch, May Wynne and Dorita Fairlie Bruce were still very productive.
 World War II interrupted this reviewing of books for girls.